vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 A spark cluster has n nodes managed by a central master.
 This allows it offer large scale parallel processing.

-For the example below, the job completes in 1 minute with 14 workers and 1.8 minutes with 4 workers.
-Note I haven`t optimised the job, so you may be able to make it run faster.

 ![Spark Cluster Diagram](https://raw.githubusercontent.com/fordesmith/PotentialFutureExposureAWSSpark/master/visualisations/cluster-overview.png).

+For the example here, the job completes in ~1 minute with 14 workers and ~2 minutes with 4 workers.
+In the first few runs the core NPV was only running on one node and the job tool 30 minutes with 4 or 30 worker nodes; I tweaked the code to ensure it spread work across the cluster, but apart from that, I haven`t optimised the job, so you may be able to make it run faster.

 ## Creating the input files